Copper Clad Steel (CCS) vs. Solid Copper Coax

 - The ANSI/TIA 568.0-E Generic Telecom Cabling Standard only separates the two in regards to the amount of pulling tension that can be applied to the cable while installing it.
 The specification states copper clad steel may have up to 75 ft/lbs applied and 40 ft/lbs is tops for solid copper.
 Helpful, but still coming up short!

 So, what will it take to get the answer!?
 In truth, the answer is “yes, kind of”.
 Confused yet?
-Let’s untangle this one before people start popping anti-anxiety meds.
+Let’s untangle the difference between solid copper and copper clad steel before people start popping anti-anxiety meds.

 Coaxial cable constructed of copper clad steel relies on what is known as the “skinning effect”.
 In other words, the signal travels down the copper coating to the destination and it is perfectly fine for data transmission.
 There is no measurable loss in data transmission between copper clad steel and solid copper center conductor coaxial cable.
 As long as the copper coating over the steel remains intact, all is good.